-What Grass Grows in Shade?
-5 Best Shade Tolerant Grass Species
+Grass That Grows in Shade

 Tall trees and buildings near your yard are a clear sign there will be some sort of shade covering your lawn for a considerable amount of time per day.
 Therefore, it is very important to know the sunlight requirements for different lawn grasses to guide you in choosing the right species to plant.

-Here are the best shade resistant grasses to grow in a lawn with low light conditions:
+Here are the best shade-resistant grasses to grow in a lawn with low light conditions:

 1. St. Augustine Grass

-St. Augustine grass is a warm-season lawn grass that is known to do well in shaded areas.
-This does not mean that it will always thrive in long, deep-shaded areas.
-It still has some sunlight requirements although not as long exposures as other options like Bermuda grass.
+It still has some sunlight requirements although not as long exposure as other options like Bermuda grass.
 (See my detailed guide on how to choose between St. Augustine and Bermuda grass here.)

 There are some cultivars of St. Augustine grass that are highly resistant to shade.
 These include Sapphire, Bitter Blue, Palmetto, and Seville.
 These cultivars also thrive well in full sunlight.
 4 – 5 hours of direct sunlight is enough, making them the best grass to grow in partially low sunlight conditions.